ryankenney/async-driver/README.md

 	* If User Does Not Have "edit" Permissions
 		* Notify User of Permissions Issue

-Because many of these actions are "asynchronous" (they require a server or user response before resuming), you can end up with code that looks like this:
+Because many of these actions are asynchronous (they require a server or user response before resuming), you can end up with code that looks like this:

 ```java
 	public void onUserClick() {